 If you follow these steps for your Android or Apple tablet, the next owner won’t be able to recover any of your personal data.

 Lots of online programs will trade you cash for your tablet — that is, if it’s in good condition.
-Amazon, Best Buy and RadioShack offer trade-in programs for store gift cards, while eBay’s trade-in program pays you via PayPal.
+Amazon, Best Buy and RadioShack offer trade-in programs for store gift cards.
 Sites such as BuyBackWorld, Gazelle and NextWorth generally offer the most bang for your buck, though, and you’ll get cold, hard cash for your efforts to spend wherever you please.

-Apple’s Recycling Program gave Apple Gift Cards of up to $105 for a 16GB Wi-Fi, 1st-gen iPad as of press time, while the 2nd- and 3rd-gen models were worth $175 and $200, respectively.
+Apple’s Recycling Program gave Apple Gift Cards of up to $230 for a 16GB Wi-Fi, 4th-gen iPad as of press time, while the 2nd- and 3rd-gen models were worth $145 and $165, respectively.
 Unfortunately, Android tablets don’t retain their value the same way Apple products do.
-A 32GB Wi-Fi Samsung Galaxy Tab 7.0 Plus went for only $62 on NextWorth and $94 on eBay, while the 8GB Amazon Kindle Fire was worth $60 on Amazon and $40 on BuyMyTronics.
+A 32GB Samsung Galaxy Note 10.1 went for only $91.76 on NextWorth and $84 on Gazelle, while the 16GB Amazon Kindle Fire HD 8.9-inch was worth $106.70 on Amazon and $50 on BuyMyTronics.

 If you’re feeling generous and simply want to donate your tablet, many programs can ensure it will go to someone who will appreciate it.
 For example, thanks to an Apple program, you can donate your old iPad to an Apple Store, which will then donate the machine to Teach for America.
 Through other online donations services, such as Computers with Causes, Recycling for Charities and The Digital Office, you can donate your old tablet to schools, organizations or someone in need.